ThunderFan2/lyriclens_final/README.md

   - number of rewrite requests
 - Logging is performed on analyze and rewrite events to aid debugging.

+### **Continuous Integration (CI)**
+A GitHub Actions workflow (`.github/workflows/ci.yml`) automatically runs on each push to the `main` branch.
+This workflow:

+- Installs project dependencies
+- Performs a Python smoke test by importing the Flask app
+- Builds the Docker image to ensure container reproducibility

+This validates that the application builds cleanly and satisfies the CI portion of the Observability/CI extra credit requirement.

 ---

 # 5) Results & Evaluation